 - Assign an employee to stay on the hot work site for three hours after the work is completed.

 If these safety standards are not followed and an inspection is done – either before or after an accident – OSHA may hit the responsible party with serious fines in addition to any issued by the city.
+Getting into contact with heat treating services, as well as others, can help you set out a safety plan and discuss with them what they will also be doing on their end.

 In an effort to influence employers to abide by their safety standards, OSHA increased their fines in 2016.
 Beginning on August 1st, 2016, the penalties are: